AdMigo/Apache-Mautic-Auto-Installer-PHP-7-3/README.md

 Script Installs the Latest version of Mautic - *as of this Repo Creation: (2.16.2)

 I use Mautic with Cloudflare, it is recommended not to use Mautic with Cloudflare if you require user IP Address tracking, I do not for this particular use case.
-If for some reason you do not want to use Cloudflare you can simply disregard my CF Instructions and install the script with Let’s Encrypt cert’s.
+If for some reason you do not want to use Cloudflare you can simply disregard my CF Instructions and install the script with the Let’s Encrypt cert’s which are aquired with the auto install process.

 Cloudflare DNSing